 #4 Visit The University of Montana Campus

 The University of Montana – the second-largest university in the state with more than 10,000 students – is a top contributor to the youthful vibe of the city.
-Spending time walking through campus is one of the fun things to do in Missoula, MT.
+Spending time walking through campus is one of the fun and free things to do in Missoula, MT.

 The campus is rather large – so, if you are short on time, head directly for The Oval.
 Marking the heart of campus, The Oval is one of the top things to see in Missoula.
 At the center of the spacious lawn is The Great Griz, a bronze sculpture of the university’s Grizzly Bear mascot.
 Beyond the bear is the iconic University Hall backdropped by Mount Sentinel.

 In fact, one of the popular activities in Missoula, MT is hiking up Mount Sentinel to the giant M. Because we were resting our legs from the day’s previous hike in Glacier National Park, we skipped the steep climb of switchbacks, which zigzag for three-quarter’s of a mile up to the M – but we saw plenty of people making their way up the trail for the best view of Missoula.

 #5 Drink Montana Craft Beer at Breweries in Missoula

 After a long day of sightseeing, one of the best things to do in Missoula is to sit down, relax and sip a locally produced Montana craft beer.
 There are nearly a dozen craft breweries in Missoula where thirsty patrons can get fresh microbrews.

 Bayern Brewing Company, which ranks as the oldest craft brewer in Montana (founded in 1987), and Big Sky Brewing, which is the state’s largest craft brewery (and maker of Moose Drool), are both located in Missoula.
 However, Draught Works is our favorite Missoula microbrewery (try the Scepter IPA!).